Sajjad1007/A02-Kids-School/readme.md

 ### 4. Our Stories Section

-- **background with Gradient**: Add a Background Image and a gradiant same as Figma.
+- **Background With Gradient**: Add a background image and a gradient same as figma.
 - **Card Design**:
-  - Five cards with an image at the top and heading, and text at the bottom.
+  - Five cards with an image at the top and heading and text at the bottom.
   - Elements are aligned as per design.
 - **Responsiveness**:
   - Mobile: Cards will displayed in two columns.

 ### 5. Footer

 - **Structure**:
   - Three columns:
-    1. Logo, site name, and about text as figma.
+    1. Logo, site name and about text as figma.
     2. Navigation links as figma.
-    3. social media icons same as figma.
+    3. Social media icons same as figma.
 - **Mobile Responsiveness**:
-  - Content will displayed in a single-column format, styled as per Figma design.
+  - Content will displayed in a single-column format, styled as per figma design.

 ---